 even as our beloved brother Paul also, according to the wisdom given to him, wrote unto you;

 as also in all his epistles, speaking in them of these things; wherein are some things hard to be understood, which the ignorant and unstedfast wrest, as they do also the other scriptures, unto their own destruction.
 2Pe 3:15b-16

-The simple fact that a large number of doctrinal disagreements based in part in Paul’s writings shows that people have been wrestling too much with Paul’s and other writings.
+The simple fact that a large number of doctrinal disagreements are based in part on Paul’s writings shows that people have been wrestling too much with Paul’s and other writings.

 The growth and power that was manifested in original Christianity is the model for all growth.
 So should its simpler theology.
 There is a huge lesson here.

 (c) 2009-2023 Mark W Smith, All rights reserved. last revised 8/10/2023